cipherstash-archive/cipherstash-rails-demo-app/README.md

 gem "activerecord-cipherstash-pg-adapter"
 ```

-And update the default adapter settings in the `database.yml` with `cipherstash-pg`:
+And update the default adapter settings in `config/database.yml` with `cipherstash-pg`:

 ``` yaml
 default: &default